 Palpation for specific sites of tenderness, and a careful neurologic/vascular examination, especially with sensory testing, are mandatory.

 Point tenderness over specific carpal ligaments, such as the scapholunate interosseous ligament or the lunotriquetral interosseous ligament may represent injuries to those ligaments.

 Patients with injuries caused by subacute or chronic processes may present with pain, popping catching, or symptoms of secondary degenerative changes.

 In these patients, a more detailed examination of the carpus is performed.
-Active and passive range of motion are assessed and recorded.
-Direct palpation over the scapholunate, lunotriquetral, triangular fibrocartilage complex, and midcarpal joints may greatly narrow the differential diagnosis.
+The active and passive range of motion is assessed and recorded.
+Direct palpation over the scapholunate, lunotriquetral, triangular fibrocartilage complex and midcarpal joints may greatly narrow the differential diagnosis.

 Specific maneuvers or Special Tests

 These are done to check for ligamentous disruption of the wrist may also help determine the extent of the injury.
 These should be done in sytematic way, beginning on radial side Watson’s scaphoid shift test, followed by the midcarpal shuck test and the lunotriquetral ballottement test.

 Watson test or Scaphoid shift test is a wrist provocative stress test done for Scapholunate instability.